Packaging

 Binary Packages

 Although the formal release is a source code package, users often install software from binary packages, either provided by their operating system's software distribution mechanism, or obtained manually from the project web site or from some third party.
-Here "binary" doesn't necessarily mean "compiled"; it's a general term for pre-configured form of the package that allows a user to install it on her computer without going through the usual source-based build and install procedures.
+Here, "binary" doesn't necessarily mean "compiled"; it's a general term for a pre-configured form of the package that allows the user to install it on her computer without going through the usual source-based build and install procedures.
 On RedHat GNU/Linux, it is the RPM system; on Debian GNU/Linux, it is the APT (.deb) system; etc.

 Whether these binary packages are assembled by people closely associated with the project, or by distant third parties, users are going to treat them as equivalent to the project's official releases, and will file tickets in the project's bug tracker based on the behavior of the binary packages.
 Therefore, it is in the project's interest to provide packagers with clear guidelines, and work closely with them to ensure that what they produce represents the software fairly and accurately.